danilocurvelo/imd0030-20242/projects/priority-queues.md

 ### Affordance analysis

 Sorting presumes that data can be ordered on a line.
-Priority queues rely on the same presumption, except that items are ordered according to their priority values.
+Priority queues rely on the same presumption, except that elements are ordered according to their priority values.
 In the provided `Moderator` class, messages are entered into an `MinPQ` with "toxicity" scores provided by the [Perspective API](https://perspectiveapi.com/), a machine learning algorithm designed to reduce toxicity online.

 [Toxicity scores represent probabilities between 0 and 1](https://developers.perspectiveapi.com/s/about-the-api-training-data) for the predicted likelihood that a human would perceive the comment as "rude, disrespectful, unreasonable, or otherwise somewhat likely to make the user leave a discussion or give up on sharing their perspective."